sourcegraph/handbook/content/departments/sales/commercial/index.md

 # Commercial Team

 The Commercial Team represents Sourcegraph for customers <501 employees.
+Clearbit is the final authority of customer size.

 ## Members